oar-team/batsim/docs/protocol.rst

 Details on every events can be found in the `Batprotocol API`_.

 .. todo::
-    Put a link for each event to the Batprotocol doc
+    Put a link for each event to the Batprotocol documentation

 Events from Batsim to the External Decision Component: